Conference Program

 Eric Smith

 Eric Smith’s journey with mental health is a testament to his resilience and advocacy.
-Born with bipolar disorder and schizophrenia, he faced a crisis point where he believed he was a secret agent threatening his mother’s life.
+Born with mental health challenges, he faced a crisis point where he believed he was a secret agent threatening his mother’s life.
 His story is one of hope and recovery, as he navigated through delusions and a lack of insight that led to a crisis.
 Smith’s journey has been documented in various media, including People magazine, Oprah Daily, and Yahoo!
 News, highlighting his role as a mental health advocate and public speaker.

 Brian Stettin, Esq.

-Brian Stettin is senior advisor on severe mental illness for the New York City Mayor's Office, collaborating with city agencies to develop psychiatric care policies.
+From 2022 to 2026, Brian Stettin was senior advisor on severe mental illness for the New York City Mayor's Office, collaborating with city agencies to develop psychiatric care policies.
 From 2009 to 2022, he was policy director at the Treatment Advocacy Center (TAC), drafting legislation to improve civil commitment laws and expand access to mental health treatment, and supporting assisted outpatient treatment programs nationwide.

 Before TAC, Stettin served as assistant New York state attorney general, drafted “Kendra's Law,” and held counsel roles in state government focused on public health and criminal justice strategies.
 He graduated from the City College of New York and the University of Texas School of Law.